-3. They travelled on Viking ships.
+3. They traveled on Viking ships.

 4. The lady was in charge of the household finances.

-5. She had more freedom and power than women in the rest of Europe during the Viking age.
+5. She had more freedom and power than women in the rest of Europe during the Viking Age.

 6. It was shameful for a man to harm a Viking woman.